-Before we dive into the nitty-gritty of the different styles of bags we should outline whether you’ll actually even need one.
-There are going to be situations where a travel case is a necessity and there are going to be situations where they just complicate things.
+Before we dive into the nitty-gritty of the different styles of bags, we should outline whether you’ll actually even need one.
+There will be situations where a travel case is necessary, and there will be situations where they complicate things.

 Traveling by Car.

-If you are going to take a trip by car or truck then you know that having a hard shell case or soft-sided bike bag isn’t that important.
-Typically you can just take your wheels off and compress the bike down as much as possible.
-From there you can either throw the bicycle in the back seat or you can attach it to your vehicle with the various bike rack mounts to choose from, such as hitch mount bike racks and suction cup bike racks.
+If you are going to take a trip by car or truck, you know that having a hardshell case or soft-sided bike bag isn’t that important.
+Typically you can take your wheels off and compress the bike down as much as possible.
+From there, you can either throw the bicycle in the back seat, or you can attach it to your vehicle with the various bike rack mounts to choose from, such as hitch mount bike racks and suction cup bike racks.
 Not an issue you need a box or bag for.

 Traveling by Plane.

 Ah, so now we dip into the realm of traveling bike carriers.
 You can’t wheel your bicycle onto the airplane with you, and you sure as heck don’t want to ship the thing on a private plane.
 So, in this case, you’ll have to choose to trust your airline with handling the bicycle.

 A solid quality bag or case can make shipping your bike and protecting it a breeze.
 A hard shell will stop all manner of bumps and bruises while it sits in the bay of the plane.
 A soft-sided bag will compact everything down for ease of travel, too.
 If you plan on flying around with your bicycle, then you’ll need a case sooner than later.